zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata.md

 The Azure team observed about 15% gains for the scenarios tested, which were  resources and resource-groups data loads with normal network latency.
 The benefits should be greater as latencies increase.

-<a name="loading-data-reusing-loaded-or-cached-data"></a>
+<a name="loading-data-the-findcachedentity-method"></a>
-### Reusing loaded or cached data

-Browsing resources is a very common activity in the Portal.
-Columns in the resource list should be loaded using a `QueryCache<TEntity, ...>`.
-When the user activates a resource list item, the details that are displayed in the resource blade should be loaded using an `EntityCache<TEntity, ...>`, where `TEntity` is often shared between the two data caches.
+### The findCachedEntity method

-To display details of a resource, use the `findCachedEntity` option to locate an entity that was previously loaded in some other `QueryCache`, or that was nested in some other `EntityCache`.
-This is preferred instead of issuing an **AJAX** call to load the resource details model into `EntityCache`.
-The preferred method is in the following code.
+The `findCachedEntity` option is used to locate data that was previously loaded in a  `QueryCache`, or that was nested in an  `EntityCache`.
+The entity can be identified by the `TEntity` attribute that is in both caches.
+The `findCachedEntity` option  is preferred over issuing an **AJAX** call to re-load the resource details model into an `EntityCache` object.

+The `QueryCache` object, or resource list, contains a series of similar objects that are described by several attributes, or columns.
+Those columns should be loaded as entities from the `QueryCache` using the syntax `QueryCache<TEntity, ...>`.

+The `TEntity` attribute may have been sent to the view as a resource list, to give the user a series of information from which to select.

+When the user activates a resource list item, the `EntityCache` object is used to access a row of data from the `QueryCache`, where the resource list item is the `TEntity` attribute.

+The resource list item details that can be displayed in the resource blade should be loaded as entities from the `EntityCache` object, using the syntax `EntityCache<TEntity, ...>`, where `TEntity` is the same attribute as the one in the `QueryCache` data cache call and represents the resource list item that the user activated.

+An example of the  `findCachedEntity` option is in the following code.

 ```ts
 this.websiteEntities = new MsPortalFx.Data.EntityCache<SamplesExtension.DataModels.WebsiteModel, number>({